I had lunch last week with two friends who opened their own salons last year.

 When you create your budget for opening a salon, you should not only take the rent into account but the complete cost of the location.
 How much are utilities?
 What insurance do you need?
 How much reparation work is needed?
 Do you need to pay for security?
 Are there fees for shared facilities?

-There could be hidden fees that are not immediately obvious so make sure you bring the total cost picture on the table before you sign the lease.
+There could be hidden fees that are not immediately obvious, so make sure you bring a picture of the total cost on the table before you sign the lease.

 15. Is the facility large enough for your salon?